Ranking Every Game In The Legend Of Zelda Series

 Oracle of Seasons launched alongside Oracle of Ages in 2001, but the games were much different than other simultaneously released games like Pokémon.
 The two games possessed different dungeons and different focuses; Oracle of Seasons shined the spotlight on the action side of Zelda.
 Unfortunately, the 2D action has never been one of the highlights of the series.
 While it's fun to slash your way through enemies and rely on your animal companions for their abilities, the true satisfaction of the Zelda series comes with puzzles, something Oracle of Ages had more of a focus on.

 Skyward Sword featured some of the most well-designed dungeons the series has ever seen, as well as a compelling story that, according to the official timeline, predates all other entries in the series.
-Unfortunately, the mandatory motion controls were a major turn-off for many, even though the Wii Motion Plus accessory made substantial improvements over the motion controls of Twilight Princess.
+Unfortunately, the mandatory motion controls were a major turn-off for many on its original release.
 On top of that, despite the bright color palette, the world was not as vibrant to explore as other 3D Zelda games, and the game suffered several pacing issues thanks to sidekick Fi, who rarely gave the player a chance to figure out what to do next on their own.
+Nintendo released an HD remaster in 2021 that offered button-only controls and a handful of other nifty quality of life updates that make the Switch release the definitive version.

 The Minish Cap